sylefeb/Silice/learn-silice/formal/README.md

 </details>

-Our verification algorithm works...but only if the value of the parameter `x` does not change while the algorithm is running (which can happen, and in fact Symbiyosys will try to!).
+Our verification algorithm works ... but it will also try to change the parameter `x` while the division is running.

 To prevent this, there is a special construct equivalent to saying that an input is assumed to be stable (i.e. to not change).
-If you did not already infer its namme, it is `#stableinput`.
+If you did not already infer its name, it is `#stableinput`.
-Note that it only takes a single identifier as an argument, and works only if this identifier is bound to an `input` cell.
+Note that it only takes a single identifier as an argument, and works only if this identifier is bound to an `input`.

 There is also a counterpart to *assert* the stability of an expression, where “stability” means that the expression is expected not to change in the current state
 (or always, if in an `always` block).

-Let us now also assume the stability of our input variable `x`, by modifying the algorithm as follows:
+To assume the stability of our input variable `x` we modify the algorithm as follows:
 ```c
 $$div_width=8
 $$div_unsigned=1